The modernisation of the State Archives

 - Establishes a Consultative Commission on the State Archives

-The action plan led by the Inspectorate of the Civil Service, launched in 2011, aims to harmonise, rationalise and optimise the archives of the State departments while keeping a record of administrative activity and ensuring its traceability. ( Exemples de borderaux de versement (26.44 kB) ).
+The action plan launched in 2011, aims to harmonise, rationalise and optimise the archives of the State departments while keeping a record of administrative activity and ensuring its traceability.

-Members: the Auditor-General, the Director of the Department of Legal Affairs, the Director of the State Property Authority, the Director of the Department of Information Technology, the Director of the Department of e-Government and Public Information, the Head of Central Records Office.
+Members: the President of the National Council, the Archbishop, the Secretary of Justice, the Mayor, the Secretary-General of the Government, the Country Chief Digital Officer, the Director of the Department of Legal Affairs, the Director of the State Property Authority, the President of the Heritage Council, the Director of the National Archives Preparatory Team (Deputy Chair), the Head of the Central Records Office.

-Experts: three dignitaries appointed by the Minister of State
+A group of recognised experts in the fields of archiving and history: three dignitaries appointed by the Minister of State (see focus below).

-The expertise of the Commission is essential for guiding the work to be carried out by the Central Records Office staff.
+The expertise of the Commission is essential for guiding the work to be carried out by the teams from the National Archives Preparatory Team and Central Records Office.
 It is based on the multidisciplinary composition of its members and experts.
 It acts as a guarantor for decisions taken in the field of archiving.

-Ms Evelyne VAN DEN NESTE, General Curator of Heritage.
-Ms VAN DEN NESTE, a graduate of the "École des Chartes" and the "École Nationale du Patrimoine", is Head of the Archives and Documentation Department at the Presidency of the French Republic.
+Ms Evelyne VAN DEN NESTE, a graduate of the "École des Chartes" and the "École Nationale du Patrimoine", is Head of the Archives and Documentation Department at the Presidency of the French Republic.

 Dr Olivier PONCET, who has a Ph.D. in History, is a graduate of the "École Nationale du Patrimoine" and teaches the history of institutions, archival work and diplomacy of the modern era at the "École Nationale des Chartes".